KyleGoslan/Digital-Media-Design/06-UIElements/README.md

 Either you can set it from the start and use it as a title or description for example.

-Or you can use a function to manipluate the text in the label The fundamentals workshop demo.
-We set a set label, each time we pressed the button that function changed the text increased your age by one.
+Or you can use a function to manipluate the text in the label (you can look at the fundamentals workshop demo for exmaples of this).

 ### UIButton
-A button is a command that you can control when it is fired.
+A button is an action that you can control when it is fired.

-It is an IBAction, when you connect it from your story board to your View Controller it will autoamtically create a function for you:
+Because it is 'doing' something it is an IBAction which will create a function for you.
+Your understanding of how functions 'doSomething' should help with this:

 ```swift